 Matriculant Aviwe Wellem was found on 4 August – raped and stabbed to death in her bed in Dutywa, Eastern Cape.
 It’s understood a knife was also found at the scene, and her TV was dumped in a nearby field.
-He killer(s) are yet to be apprehended.
-As South Africa mourned the murder of University of Cape Town student Uyinene Mrwetyana, only a few village people knew that Aviwe Wellem’s dead body was found by two boys on Saturday morning.
+Her killer(s) are yet to be apprehended.
+As South Africa mourned the horrific murder of University of Cape Town student Uyinene Mrwetyana, only a few village people knew that on Saturday morning, Aviwe Wellem’s dead body was found by two boys.

 Meghan Cremer (30)

 The body of showjumper Meghan Cremer was found at a sand mine in Philippi Township in August.
 Her hands were bound, and she had a restraint around her neck.
 Shiraaz Jaftha, Jeremy Sias, and Charles Daniels were arrested shortly after her body was found, and they were in possession of her car.
 Sias faces charges of murder, defeating the ends of justice, armed robbery, and theft of a motor vehicle.
 Daniels and Japftha face charges of vehicle theft and defeating the ends of justice.

 The 43-year-old mother of 2, Nhlanhla Prudence Mphahlele, was strangled to death by her husband in her home in Parkrand, Boksburg on November 17.
 The husband, Mzwandile Mphahlele, was later arrested and charged with her murder – he allegedly claimed that Mphahlele drowned in a bathtub and was granted R10 000 (± $600) bail.